dell/omnia/docs/source/InstallationGuides/LocalRepo/InputParameters.rst

         }

 For a list of accepted values in ``softwares``, go to ``input/config/<cluster_os_type>/<cluster_os_version>`` and view the list of JSON files available.
 The filenames present in this location (without the * .json extension) are a list of accepted software names.
 The repositories to be downloaded for each software are listed the corresponding JSON file.
-For example: For a cluster running Ubuntu 22.04, go to ``input/config/ubuntu/22.04/`` and view the file list:
+For example, for a cluster running Ubuntu 22.04, go to ``input/config/ubuntu/22.04/`` and view the file list:

 ::